erikyao/erikyao.github.io/_posts/2016-10-12-building-gwava-environment-on-ubuntu-16-04.md

 ---
 {% include JB/setup %}

-[GWAVA](https://www.sanger.ac.uk/sanger/StatGen_Gwava), Genome Wide Annotation of VAriants, is a tool aiming to predict the functional impact of non-coding genetic variants.
+[GWAVA](https://www.sanger.ac.uk/sanger/StatGen_Gwava), _Genome Wide Annotation of VAriants_, is a tool aiming to predict the functional impact of non-coding genetic variants.
 It consists of two parts:

 1. a procedure of variant annotation
 2. a random-forest classifier using variant annotations to predict functional variants vs non-functional ones